svenslaggare/StackJIT/README.md

 * `BGE <target>`: Pops two operands, compares them and jump to target if greater or equal than.
 * `BLT <target>`: Pops two operands, compares them and jump to target if less than.
 * `BLE <target>`: Pops two operands, compares them and jump to target if less or equal than.
+* `NEWARR`: Pops the size of the array and creates a new array and pushes the reference on the stack.
+* `STELEM`: Pops the value, index and array reference from the stack and stores the value in the array.
+* `LDELEM`: Pops the ndex and array reference from the stack and loads the given element from the array.

 ##Platforms##
 Supports Linux x64.